The Golden Bay Workcentre Trust has a proud history serving the people of Golden Bay, and in more recent years, Motueka.

 Since 1979 the Workcentre has been at the heart of our community.

-We are an NZQA and MSD accredited Private Training Establishment (PTE) offering a range of education services, community support, mentoring and employment programmes to assist people in our communities.
+We are a MSD accredited organisation offering a range of services; including youth and adult education, community support, mentoring, employment programmes, and information services to assist people in our communities.

 Our community hub in Tākaka is also home to 18 community centric organisations and individuals.